syed-masoom/Complete-Data-Analysis-Project/README.md

 - Takeaway: Instagram is the biggest paid channel, so it deserves close monitoring to make sure its high spend is also producing proportionally strong revenue and conversions.

 ## Ad Spent by Campaign type

-We run Ads campaign based on the multiple discount campaign type on that for that discount we launch Ads campaign for that specific discount campaign like
+We run Ads campaign based on the multiple discount type campaign on across different channels we launch Ads campaign for specific discount campaign like
-- Holiday Special
-- Flash Sale
-- VIP Exclusive
-- New Year EVE
-- Black Friday
-- Back to School
-- Clearance Sale
-- Summer Sale

 ## Traffic Vs Order Vs Bounce by Channel